Nubisa/JXPanel/docs/domains.markdown

 There is a button `Add new domain` on the top of the Domains page.

-Clicking that button will get you to adddomain form.
+Clicking that button will get you to [Add new domain](adddomain.markdown) form.

 However, in case when the hosting plan to which you belong does not allow to add any domains, or you already have maximum allowed number of domains and subdomains (<b>Max domains</b>) then you will see appropriate error message.